Research

 One of the circuits we probe in this context is the oxytocinergic system in mice.
 We approach this from three different angles.

-1. Maternal behavior
+1. Maternal thermoregulatory behavior

 Spatial organization of maternal shepherding behavior in mice